sktime/sktime/GOVERNANCE.rst

    since the beginning of the stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.
--  If this vote is needed, the vote should take place within twenty-five working days after the beginning of the stage-1 "reasonable time for consideration" period, during a regular, minuted CC meeting.
 -  Any proposal reaching stage 3 must be supported by an :ref:`steps`, which has been made public at least 5 days, excluding weekends, before the vote.